-Hyperbaric oxygen therapy (HBO), the use of oxygen at a level higher than atmospheric pressure, delivers a greater than normal amount of oxygen to the body's tissues.
+Hyperbaric oxygen therapy (HBOT), the use of oxygen at a level higher than atmospheric pressure, delivers a greater than normal amount of oxygen to the body's tissues.

 Your blood carries this oxygen throughout your body, stimulating the release of substances called growth factors and stem cells, which strengthens the body’s natural wound-healing mechanisms and promotes healing.

 Our wound care team has experienced orthopaedic, vascular, podiatric, and plastic surgeons who can assess and treat an array of nonhealing wounds.

 A session of hyperbaric oxygen therapy takes about two hours, and up to 60 sessions can be prescribed.
 Patients lie on a specialized bed that goes inside a spacious, clear acrylic chamber.

 Once inside, the pressure in the chamber is slowly increased.
 The effect is similar to a diver going down into the water.
 At the end of the session, the chamber is depressurized slowly, like when a diver returns to the surface.